 There is a small pressure ridge just offshore from the pits running north-south, but it is easily sailable.
 Ice is four inches everywhere we checked.
 That ridge swings to the east at the south end and was not crossed.

 The ice is just as nice as it looks, but snow is due tomorrow.
 We’re hoping for rain on the coast as Chickie and Megunticook are ready to sail now, right after that jolly guy bearing gifts finishes his rounds.
 Lloyd and Jory sailed Megunticook after skating Chickie and report ice almost as nice as this.
-Thanks to Fortier, Raymond, Guertin, Rindlaub, McKewen, Bunting, Gagnon skating (he’s find after his crash yesterday), his pal Jimmie, John, all the others I’m forgetting for taking a chance on the forecast and showing up!
+Thanks to Fortier, Raymond, Guertin, Rindlaub, MacEwen, Bunting, Gagnon skating (he’s fine after his crash yesterday), his pal Jimi, John, all the others I’m forgetting for taking a chance on the forecast and showing up!
 Stand by for next time.